AAM77/AAM77.github.io/_posts/2018-08-13-lets_talk_about_ruby_what_the_heck_are_blocks.markdown

 ---
 layout: post
-title:      "Ruby: What the Heck are Blocks?"
+title:      "Ruby: An Introduction to Ruby Blocks"
 date:       2018-08-13 18:10:58 -0400
 permalink:  lets_talk_about_ruby_what_the_heck_are_blocks
 ---